reetsharma3381-dev/winner-take-all-music-popularity/README.md

 increased over time — with a panel regression testing candidate drivers (Discover Weekly-era algorithmic curation, TikTok-era virality).

-Analysis has been done for a span of a decade (2014-2024)
+Analysis has been done for a span of almost a decade (2016-2025)

 ## The one thing to read before you do anything else